nalves599/bling-bank-sirs-project/REPORT.md

 The HMAC uses SHA-256 as the hash function.
 In order to use HMAC, a key is needed.
-The length of the key is equal to the length of the hash function (256 bits), which is considered to be secure.
+The length of the key is equal to the length of the hash function (256 bits), which is considered to be secure by the NIST.

 The DS uses ECDSA (Elliptic Curve Digital Signature Algorithm) with the p521 curve. p521 is considered to be secure by the NIST, therefore it was chosen.